ezwang/chess/README.txt

             PacketNickname
             PacketStart
             PacketUndo
+        PacketUtils: Provides methods for turning Java objects into strings and vice versa.
     GUI
         IntroPanel: The screen containing the instructions and play buttons.
         GamePanel: A wrapper for the information and board.